-Forward the report to the Safeguarding Officer and clinical lead as soon as possible, through the CLEAR database.
+Forward the report to the Safeguarding Officer as soon as possible, through the CLEAR database.
 This will alert the safeguarding team that a notification has been received.
 If for any reason access to the database is not possible, send the notification through the CLEAR secure email system with a 'read receipt' option.

 After discussion with the Safeguarding Officer further actions will be agreed upon and recorded on the CLEAR database.
-A new risk assessment should also be completed (or the current risk assessment amended).
+A new risk assessment should also be completed.
 The CLEAR safeguarding team will review notifications, practice and resolution across all safeguarding concerns on a periodic basis, feeding lessons learned, trends and any generic concerns into our safeguarding updates and across our networks including the Local Safeguarding Adults Board.